 As the creator of the Dog Decoder app, which helps people learn how to read dogs’ body language, I have an up-close view of many of the people, organizations and other players in the pet industry.
 For the purpose of this blog, I’m offering my opinion about the dog industry.
 Sadly, it’s an industry about which I have increasing cause for concern.

 While there are some incredible pioneers and leaders, in this industry, some of the top names representing dog-welfare, turn a blind eye when dogs are harmed or die from abuse and/or neglect.
 Some usurp their power by firing or ostracizing those who speak out or question the status quo, while others think nothing of taking someone else’s idea or product and passing it off as their own.
 Humane groups supposed to be protecting animals, don’t.
-The cost of this attitude is the continued suffering of animals and our colleagues who care about them.
-I have often wondered if one of the reasons suicide is common within the pet world is because of the dog-eat-dog (pun intended) mindset and the hush hush culture, that is so prevalent in the pet community today.
+The cost of this attitude is the continued suffering of animals and those of us who care about them.
 It’s enough that many in our field suffer from burnout and depression, we sure don’t need to be hurting each other on top of this.
 The worst part of it, this suffering and exploitation, is that it’s in the guise of helping dogs.
 This is the most confusing and disturbing part for me.

 The palpable division between the dog trainer camps, (positive reward training and aversive training methods), along side an often strained or non-existent relationship between veterinarians and dog trainers, is alive and strong.
 These relationships can be an extraordinary opportunity to team up in the effort of helping dogs to thrive, yet, it’s often fraught with ego and aversion.
 In the end, it’s the dogs who suffer.